nim-lang/Nim/doc/tut3.rst

 Code blocks as arguments
 ------------------------

-In Nim it is possible to pass the last argument of a call expression in a separate code block with indentation.
+It is possible to pass the last argument of a call expression in a separate code block with indentation.
 For example the following code example is a valid (but not a recommended) way to call ``echo``: